'I will see you in court, Mr. Trump!': Rape accuser Carroll files another lawsuit against former president

 She added that this filing is inappropriate and said that they will take this matter to court.

-Trump on his account said, "E. Jean Carroll is not telling the truth, is a woman who I had nothing to do with, didn't know, and would have no interest in knowing her if I ever had the chance."
+Trump said, "E. Jean Carroll is not telling the truth, she is a woman who I had nothing to do with, didn't know, and would have no interest in knowing her if I ever had the chance."

 Also read | US midterms: Republicans get House control, setting stage for divided govt, probe on Biden